Skip to main content

 What are the admissions requirements for transfer students?

-Transfer students are required to submit an official transcript from all colleges or universities where they have received credit and proof of high school graduation.
-Please see transfer admissions information.
+Transfer students must submit an official transcript from all colleges or universities where they have received credit and proof of high school graduation.

 What are the admissions requirements for visiting (study abroad) students?

-Study abroad students are required to submit a transcript from their current university where they are studying.
-Read the visiting student admission requirements for more information.
+Study abroad students must submit a transcript from their current university where they are studying.

 Do students need to speak Spanish to study at SLU-Madrid?

-No. Most classes offered at SLU-Madrid are taught in English, so students don't need any prior knowledge of Spanish to attend.
-Students whose native language is not English have to provide evidence of their English level by submitting a TOEFL, IELTS or Duolingo exam prior to being considered for admission.
+No. Most classes at SLU-Madrid are taught in English, so students don't need prior knowledge of Spanish to attend.
+Students whose native language is not English must provide evidence of their English level by submitting a TOEFL, IELTS or Duolingo exam before being considered for admission.
 Most of our students acquire a competent level of Spanish while studying in Madrid.

 Tuition and Financial Aid